Rock pratincole: Identification

 The rock pratincole (Glareola nuchalis) is a native African wading bird.
 Mature adults have dark gray or brown plumage with a white line beginning beneath the eye extending to the back of the neck like a collar.
 Their wings are long and dark with a distinct white patch on the underwing.
 Their tail is forked and they usually have a white belly.
 The bill is black with a red base and the legs and eyes are coral red.
 Both sexes emit a faint whistling contact call and musical purring but can become very noisy when aggressive.
-Glareola nuchalis measurements: length: 16.5–19.5 cm; wing: 14.3–16.0 cm; bill: 10-12mm; tail: 5–6 cm; mass: 43–52 grams.
+Glareola nuchalis measurements: length: 16.5–19.5 cm; wing: 14.3–16.0 cm; bill: 10-12 mm; tail: 5–6 cm; mass: 43–52 grams.

 Habitat

 Glareola nuchalis associates with the rocks along the embankments of rivers and lakes as its seasonal movements are determined by local water levels.
 These intra-African migrants occur peripherally along the coast of South Africa in the equatorial regions.
 They migrate when areas are flooded and arrive when rocks emanate during drought.
 They live in flocks of about 26 pairs in and on the rocks feeding upon insects in the morning and evening and wading in the cool waters during the heat of the day.
 They will feed during day if overcast is present and can be routinely seen perched on a hippopotamus scavenging for insects.
 Its diet consists mostly of flies, moths, ants, beetles, grasshoppers and cicadas.
 Their prey is attacked aerially.